Michael-ljn/pathways-H2-prod-within-PBs/code/README.md

 <sup>e</sup>School of Minerals and Energy Engineering, The University of New South Wales, Sydney 2052, Australia<br>

 ---
+> [!WARNING]
+> This is actively being edited for peer review publication.
+Until a proper v2 realease of the repository is available, all content should be considered as preliminary draft and may containt errors.

 # Table of contents
 1. **[Definition of the total human impact $h$ on planetary boundaries](1_00_total_impact.ipynb)**